MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 The following rules apply to scalar values:

 - Text property scalar values are enclosed in double quotes (**"**) when the text contains special characters like spaces, quotes, or double quotes.
-- If the value has double quotes within it, it must be escaped.
-For example, `"""folder with quotes""\'SubFolder'"`.
 Leading and trailing double quotes are removed during deserialization.
+- If the value has double quotes within it, they must be escaped by repeating the double quote characters.
+For example, `"Text ""SubText"""`.
-- Boolean properties can be set by using standard key/value pair syntax (`'isDataTypeInferred'`) or by using a shortcut syntax where only the property name needs to be declared.
-No value is set. `true` is implicitly applied ('isHidden').
+- Boolean properties can be set by using standard key/value pair syntax, like in the `'isDataTypeInferred'` property in the code example above.
+They can also be set by using a shortcut syntax where only the property name needs to be declared and `true` is implicitly applied, like in the 'isHidden' property in the code example above.

 ### Expressions